thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Git_for_Teams.desc.md

 ### Exercise

-Take a moment to write down why a Feature Branch Workflow is important.
-After about 30 seconds, your instructor will cold call on the class and ask what was written down.
+Take a moment to write down why the Feature Branch Workflow is important.
+After about a minute, your instructor will cold call on the class and ask what was written down.

 ## How do you use the feature branch workflow?